knskamila/POSIX-fractals/report.md

 ???

 ## Checking the convergence and divergence conditions
 The points are assumed to have converged if their absolute distance to one of the roots is smaller than the threshold of 10^-3.
 Furthermore, the center of the coordinate space is treated as a root, since Newton method would never reach convergence for points close to it.
-Similarly, the iteration does not continue of any part of the number reaches 10^10.
+Similarly, the iteration does not continue if any part of the number reaches 10^10.
 These conditions are checked in order every iteration, before doing the computations.
 ```
 if( re*re > 10000000000 || im*im > 10000000000 || t3 < 0.00000000000001 ){